schlagenhauf/ocp-modules/README.rst

 A note regarding CasADi
 ~~~~~~~~~~~~~~~~~~~~~~~

-Casadi can make use of proprietary solvers such as
-`HSL MA57 <http://www.hsl.rl.ac.uk/catalogue/ma57.html>`_.
-Follow the instructions
+Casadi can make use of proprietary solvers such as HSL_MA57_ Follow the instructions
-`here <https://github.com/casadi/casadi/wiki/Obtaining-HSL>`_ to install them and modify the solver
-options to use the built-in default.
+obtaining_HSL_ to install them and modify the solver options to use the built-in default.

 Common issues with HSL solvers: